Th3C0D3R/LitWExtended/README.md

 # LitWExtended
 The Gronkh's Life in the Woods bug tracker page.

-Here you can post bugs or other unintended behaviour of the Gronkh's Life in the Woods Extended mod pack, which is aviable here: http://www.technicpack.net/modpack/litw-extended.929330
+Here you can post bugs or other unintended behaviour of the Life in the Woods Extended Modpack or the Server Modpack, which is aviable here: http://www.technicpack.net/modpack/litw-extended.929330

 Just open an issue if you found a bug or something like that, I will take a look at it.